cjwelldone/social-media-dashboard-with-theme-switcher-master/README.md

 - how to implement gradient on borders, which have border-radius: [Gradient Border with BorderRadius](https://dev.to/afif/border-with-gradient-and-radius-387f)

-- how to implement different themes (light / dark) with JS:[ThemeSwitcher](https://www.pullrequest.com/blog/how-to-implement-dark-mode-with-css-js)
+- how to implement different themes (light / dark) with JS: [ThemeSwitcher](https://www.pullrequest.com/blog/how-to-implement-dark-mode-with-css-js)

 - new idea to
 - how to use scss